languagepals/languagepals.github.io/index.md

 # Community Feedback

-> "I'd like options to leave feedback or notes on for the person I'm meeting with, and maybe links to resources for the language I want to learn" - Haroun Zuhir, Junior, Architecture  Major
+> "I'd like options to leave feedback or notes on for the person I'm meeting with, and maybe links to resources for the language I want to learn" - Haroun Z.  Junior at UH, Architecture Major

+> "Maybe a way to specify their proficiency in the fluent language, or list things they already know for the practice language.
+So that they have a better understanding of what level each other are at" - Courtney G.  Junior at UH, Japanese Major